deco-cx/certify/README.md

 ## 📝 License

-This project is developed by Deco for educational and internal use.
+This project is developed for educational and professional certificate management.

 ---

 **Certify** - Transforming how you generate and manage digital certificates!
 🎓✨

-_Built with ❤️ by the Deco team_
+_Built with ❤️ for education and professional development_